windrunner21/whotello-project/README.md

-# whotello-website
+# Official website for the Whotello project.
-Official website for the Whotello project.
+Whotello's website and project documents/implementation is going to reside here.